Skip to Content

 What to remember

-• Sent quotes do not go back to draft.
+• Sent proposals do not go back to draft.

 • A new version preserves history and marks the older version as superseded.